sschuberth/gfw-msys1-sdk/README.md

 # Features

-The installer strives to supersede the existing [msysgit net installer](http://code.google.com/p/msysgit/downloads/list?q=netinstall) with some improvements that hopefully make the life of both Git for Windows developers and users much easier.
+The installer strives to supersede the existing msysgit netinstall package with some improvements that hopefully make the life of both Git for Windows developers and users much easier.
 In particluar, the improvements include:

 * **Real installer:** Comes with an Inno Setup based installer with uninstall capabilities instead of just a self-extracting archive.